 There is a fundamental conceptual problem, which should be obvious from the fact that the degree of dispersal, insofar as it can be defined at all, is a property of the microstate – whereas entropy is a property of the macrostate as a whole, i.e. a property of the ensemble, i.e. a property of the probability distribution as a whole, as discussed in section 2.4 and especially section 2.7.1.
 A similar microstate versus macrostate argument applies to the “disorder” model of entropy, as discussed in section 2.5.5.
 In any case, whatever “dispersal” is measuring, it’s not entropy.

-Yes, you can find selected scenarios where a gas expands and does gain entropy (such as isothermal expansion, or diffusive mixing as discussed in section 11.6) … but there are also scenarios where a gas expands but does not gain entropy (reversible thermally-isolated expansion).
-Indeed there are scenarios where a gas gains entropy by becoming less spread out, as we now discuss:
+Yes, you can find selected scenarios where a gas expands and the system does gain entropy (such as isothermal expansion, or diffusive mixing as discussed in section 11.6) … but there are also scenarios where a gas expands but the system does not gain entropy (reversible thermally-isolated expansion).
+Indeed there are scenarios where a system gains entropy when the gas becomes less spread out, as we now discuss:

 Consider a closed system consisting of a tall column of gas in a gravitational field, at a uniform not-too-high temperature such that kT < m|g|H. Start from a situation where the density3 is uniform, independent of height, as in figure 9.6a.
 This is not the equilibrium distribution.